On the optimal control of kinetic epidemic models with uncertain social features: Kinetic epidemic models with uncertain contact distribution

 with $\epsilon>0$.
 In \eqref{eq:tr_func} we introduced a constant $\mu>0$ linked to the maximum variability of the function and the centered random variable $\eta_\epsilon$ such that $\left \langle \eta^2_\epsilon \right\rangle =\epsilon \sigma^2$, being $\left \langle\cdot \right\rangle$ the expectation with respect to the introduced random variable.
 The constant $\epsilon>0$ tunes the strength of interactions.
 We remark that the microscopic model \eqref{eq:binint} depends on a parametric uncertainty and $\delta = \delta(\z)$, such that $\delta(\z)\in [-1,1]$, for any $ \z \in \R^{d_{\z}}$.
 The transition function \eqref{eq:tr_func} is defined such that it is simpler to reach a high number of daily contacts while it is very unlikely to go under a certain threshold.
 This type of asymmetry is typical of human and biological phenomena as shown e.g. in \cite{Preziosi21, Medaglia22, Gualandi19, Dimarco21, Dimarco22, Toscani21}.
 In the regime $\epsilon \ll 1$ we have

 Note also that the function $\Phi_\epsilon^\delta$ is such that

 for all $\delta(\z) \in [-1,1]$ and $\epsilon>0$.
-Clearly, the choice $\mu<1$ implies that, in absence of randomness, the value $x_J^*$ remains positive if $x$ is positive.
+Clearly, the choice $\mu<1$ implies that, in absence of randomness, the value \reply{$x_J^\prime$} remains positive if $x$ is positive.
 It is interesting to observe that $\Phi_\epsilon^\delta$ is asymmetric around that value $x/m_J$ with respect to different distributions of $\delta$.
 In particular, $\Phi_\epsilon^\delta$ is increasing and convex for any $x/m_J \le 1$ if $\delta>0$ whereas, if $\delta<0$, the transition function becomes concave in an interval $[0,\bar x]$, $\bar x/m_J<1$, and then convex.

 Once the microscopic process \eqref{eq:binint} is given, the time evolution of the distribution of the number of social contacts $f$ follows by resorting to kinetic collision-like approaches, see \cite{cerc,Pareschi13}, that quantify the variation of the density of the contact variable in terms of an interaction operator, for any time $t\ge0$.
-The time evolution of $f$ is given by the following kinetic equation written in weak form \( \frac{d}{dt} \intRp \phi(x)f_J(\z,x,t)\, dx = \frac{1}{\epsilon} \intRp B(\z,x) \bracket{\phi(x^\prime_J)- \phi(x)}f_J(\z,x,t)\, dx, \) being $\phi(x)$ any test function.
-In the following, we will consider an uncertain interaction kernel expressing a multiagent system in which the frequency of changes in the number of social contacts depends on $x$ through the following law
+The time evolution of $f$ is given by the following kinetic equation written in weak form \reply{